TheDublord/Pi-Tools/README.md

 # Wifi-Magicer

 Specifically for making a properly formatted wpa_supplicant script.
 I plan on making a windows version so you can prepare it on windows and drop it on the SD card.
+The .cmd file is for windows, the .sh file is for linux.